 - School uniform must be worn including the Student ID - All planned field trips enrich the academic and cultural experience of our students and are related to the curriculum taught in each grade level.
-Students are expected to attend scheduled field trips, and should a student miss the trip, any related classwork grade missed will be treated as unexcused.

-• Parents must give written consent for their child to attend a school field trip.
+Students are expected to attend scheduled field trips, and should a student miss the trip, any related classwork grade missed will be treated as unexcused. - Parents must give written consent for their child to attend a school field trip.
 Any student who does not have written parental permission cannot attend a field trip.
-She/he will be placed in a suitable class for the day and will remain at school under the supervision of other teachers

-- If students collectively collaborate and agree not to participate in a field trip, disciplinary action will be taken - Students should bring a lunch or snack from home on school trip days.
-No purchase of Fast Food or eateries while on a School Trip is permitted according to the Ministry of Education

-• Students who may be a concern or considered a behavior risk may be asked to have parents/guardians accompany their child on the field trip, if their child is to participate in the field trip.
-Ajial reserves the right to restrict students who frequently misbehave or are on probation from attending the field trip.
+She/he will be placed in a suitable class for the day and will remain at school under the supervision of other teachers - If students collectively collaborate and agree not to participate in a field trip, disciplinary action will be taken - Students should bring a lunch or snack from home on school trip days.
+No purchase of Fast Food or eateries while on a School Trip is permitted according to the Ministry of Education - Ajial reserves the right to restrict students who frequently misbehave or are on probation from attending the field trip.
 Students who are restricted from the field trip will complete class work at school during the time of the field trip under supervision of another class teacher or administration